dport96/ITM352/morea/115.Server-side-processing/experience-server-side-form-processing.md

 Run `info_server_EC.js` and try entering quantities for the products displayed!
 Do you see how things are connected through the shared data in `product_data.json`?
 Did you see how naming your form elements with `[]`'s puts all the form data into an array?
 By the way, you can use this to create objects.
 Just use strings rather than numbers in `[]`.

-**More extra credit** When there are errors, see if you can pass the data and errors back to `order_page_multiple.html` to display problems and allow the user to fix and resubmit the form.
+**extra credit** When there are errors, see if you can pass the data and errors back to `order_page_multiple.html` to display problems and allow the user to fix and resubmit the form.
 You can do this by making a copy of the products array, adding an `errors` property for each product with values the errors (if any), then generating a query string from this new array (you can use a `URLSearchParams` to conveniently create a query string from the new array).